HEP-KBFI/genSun/geant/README.md

 	be stored to a ROOT file.

 	 General options:
+		  --bar                  use the antiparticle instead (i.e. the negative PDG code); useful for single particle runs --kinetic              use the provided energy as kinetic (particle gun only).
 	  -n, --runs=N               run the simulation N times -o, --ofile=OFILE          write spectra to OFILE; default is output.root -q, --quiet                reduce verbosity as much as possible